 - 1 Serving Ferndale, FL – The Lake County Florida Nuisance Animal Organization

-- 2 Animal Removal in Ferndale Lake County Florida – What Equipment is Needed to Trap a Skunk?
+- 2 Animal Removal in Ferndale Lake County Florida – Skunk Trapping & Control

 Lake County, FL – Many of Ferndale’s wild animals have learned to adapt and even thrive in our homes.
 For example some wildlife have found that attics make great places to live.
 Other animals find refuge under homes or porches.
 Invariably, these animals cause damage.
 Rodents, like squirrels and rats, love to chew on electrical wires once in an attic, and this causes a serious fire hazard.
 Raccoons can cause serious contamination in an attic with their droppings and parasites.
 Same goes for bat or bird colonies.
 We specialize in solving Ferndale Florida’s wildlife problems, from snake removal to large jobs like commercial bat control, we do it all.